 3. It’s viscerally and emotionally satisfying

->

-> This of course contributes greatly to my next point.
-When a design goes beyond merely looking good and actually feels good too we’re able to create addicting feedback loops that encourage specific actions “just for the fun of it”.
+When a design goes beyond merely looking good and actually feels good too, we are able to create addicting feedback loops that encourage specific actions “just for the fun of it.”
 When those enjoyable actions or micro-experiences (such as clicking a specific button) are built around our calls to action, conversion rates rise with user happiness.

->

-> 4. It yields higher conversion rates
+4. It yields higher conversion rates

->

-> None of the above would be valid if they did not result in higher conversion rates.
-Sure, beauty, design and a good story are all great in and of themselves – but in the context of building websites there really is one metric that matters most: conversion.
+None of the above would be valid if they did not result in higher conversion rates.
+Sure, beauty, design and a good story are all great in and of themselves, but [inlinetweet prefix=”” tweeter=”” suffix=””]in the context of building websites there really is one metric that matters most: Conversion.[/inlinetweet]

->

-> Every website we build should have a primary objective.
+Every website we build should have a primary objective.
 To generate new leads, to grow your online community, to promote a person or product, to drive more downloads, to sell more goods and services.

 These are the things that a single page website is best at.
 It’s simple, straightforward design combined with a great story and visceral interactions propel site visitors along a single path towards that final goal.
 It’s more focused than a standard website and more elegant than a mere landing page.
 The numbers have proved it works best again and again.